 - Water 1 tbsp

-- Place the soft butter in a bowl or in the bowl of the food processor.
+- Place the softened butter in a bowl or cup of the food processor.

 - Add the whole cane sugar.
 Beat until creamy.